Akudavale/Robustness-and-Fairness-in-Deep-Learning/README.md

 ```
 ## Dataset
 The CIFAR-10 dataset is used for training and testing.
 Ensure the dataset is available in the ./data directory.
 It can be downloaded using torchvision.datasets.
+## Models
+The ResNet18 design in this project is simpler than in paper "Towards deep learning models resistant to adversarial attacks".
+The Models file containes all Resnet models with predefined output channels equal to classes in CIFAR-10 dataset.

 ## Scripts